 I suppose I’ve always been attracted to the notion that theatre can do things that no other form can.
 It can make you see something or imagine something or believe something in the simplest way, in a live environment in which one group of people are watching another group of people.
 I do passionately believe it is still the most collaborative of art forms and that brings me back again and again and again.
 A group of people coming together with the endeavour to create something is always incredibly seductive for me.
 You don’t know what that thing is going to be and you don’t know what the journey is going to be, but you’re in it together.”

-THE STRANGE TALE OF CHARLIE CHAPLIN AND STAN LAUREL by Told by an Idiot will appear at Wilton’s Music Hall on Tue 14 – Sat 18 January as part of London International Mime Festival.
+THE STRANGE TALE OF CHARLIE CHAPLIN AND STAN LAUREL by Told by an Idiot will appear at Wilton’s Music Hall on Tue 14 – Sat 18 January.
 More details here >

 “When I left working at the National Youth Theatre, it really felt like a chapter of my life was ending and a new one was beginning.
 I decided to go to the Caribbean, which is where half my family are from.
 I’d never been before so it was one of those real soul-searching trips, re-connecting with all these people.
 It was the most amazing trip but it also gave me some perspective and allowed me to really look at what I’d been doing by stepping outside the bubble.

 ‘Pappy show’ is a Caribbean word, it means playfulness and it’s probably my cousins’ most over-used word!
 Always calling each other a ‘pappy show’ or they’re taking each other for a ‘pappy show’… It just felt like the perfect name and I thought: when I get back I’d love to just hire a space and get some friends in the room.
 Who knows what will come of it, but let’s just play some games and try to carry on a little bit of the joy I’d experienced with my cousins.